 John E. Ryan Merit Scholarship

 Each year we award the John E. Ryan Merit scholarship, in honor of the late Dean, to incoming students who exemplify his passion for education and the law profession.
-Scholarship recipients must maintain at least a 2.75 cumulative GPA at the conclusion of each academic year to retain it.
+Scholarship recipients must maintain at least a 2.75 GPA at the conclusion of each academic year to retain it.
 If the retention requirements are not met at the conclusion of any academic year, the scholarship is lost and will not be reinstated.
 For full-time students, the academic year ends after the spring semester.
 The academic year ends after the summer semester for part-time students.
 Upon matriculation, the scholarship is applied to tuition and fees.
 Conditional scholarship data may be found here.